What is accidental damage cover?

 We cover accidental damage even if a family member or someone who doesn’t live in your home causes it.

 However, home insurance doesn’t cover you if a paying guest causes damage.
-You need landlord insurance (for long-term tenants).
+Consider landlord insurance for long-term tenants.

 How do I make an accidental damage claim?

 Remember to check your excess.
-If it’s higher than the cost of the damage, we can’t process the claim, and you’ll need to pay for it.
+If it’s higher than the cost of the damage, we can’t accept the claim, and you’ll need to pay for it.

-If you’re confident that the situation is covered, get in touch via our make a claim page or on MyAccount
+If you’re confident that the situation is covered by us, get in touch via our make a claim page or on MyAccount.

 Flexible home insurance from Admiral